Bilangbilangan Island: Current threats

 Aside from strong typhoons that threat the island and the rest of the Philippines, the island seems to have submerged after the 7.2 magnitude 2013 Bohol Earthquake in October, 2013.
 The earthquake caused the lowering of the ground surface, known as ground subsidence or settling.
 Because of this, plus the effects of climate change, during high tide, seawater floods the whole island of Bilangbilangan.
 This extreme sea level rise has greatly impacted the people of the island.
 The nearby islands, such as Ubay Island, Pangapasan and Batasan have also experienced the same tribulation.
 The US Geological Survey has confirmed that since the earthquake, the islands in the Cebu Strait have flooded to a depth of up to 43 cm at high tide.
-Eventhough, the government has offered a relocation program, but the locals don't want to leave and have chosen to stay in the island since their way of life depends on fishing.
+Although the government has offered a relocation program, many locals don't want to leave, instead choosing to stay on the island since their way of life depends on fishing.